Did you know? One in eight women in the U.S. will develop breast cancer.

 - Age 74 and older: can continue to get a mammogram every other year or discuss a new plan with your provider

-You can schedule your mammogram with Bon Secours in one of many ways:
+At Bon Secours, we encourage women to stay up to date on their screening mammograms.
+You can schedule your mammogram with us in one of three ways: